FuelLabs/fuels-rs/docs/src/wallets/test-wallets.md

 ## Setting up a test wallet with multiple custom assets

-You can also create assets with specific `AssetId`s, coin amounts and number of coins.
+You can also create assets with specific `AssetId`s, coin amounts, and number of coins.

 ```rust,ignore
 {{#include ../../../examples/wallets/src/lib.rs:custom_assets_wallet}}